GigaKrish/Free_Tools/Date_Time_Parser/README.md

 # TimeStamp Parser Module

-A comprehensive timestamp parser extracted from Facebook, Instagram, Twitter or other website scrapers that can handle various timestamp formats embedded in images, posts or in comments and convert them to days ago for classification purpose or any other usage scenario.
+A comprehensive timestamp parser for extracted timestamps from Facebook, Instagram, Twitter or other website scrapers that can handle various timestamp formats embedded in images, posts or in comments and convert them to days ago for classification purpose or any other usage scenario.

 ### Usage: